If you are buying a house in Spain, for a more complete guide, please see: Buying a House in Spain.

 If you don’t hire a solicitor to represent you then the Notary who is processing the conveyance will ordinarily insist that you hire an interpreter so that you can understand what is being said.
 Since most of the language used has legal and technical ramifications, while you may get an English version from an interpreter, it is highly unlikely you will appreciate the legal importance of what is being said.

-A lawyer will not only provide you with an explanation in English as to what is happening, but also guide you on its legal relevance.
+A lawyer will not only provide you with an explanation in English as to what is happening, but also guide you as to its legal relevance.

 An independent solicitor will spare travel expenses as well.
 Hiring an independent lawyer gives you the option to sign a power of attorney and let your lawyer finalise the paperwork, thus avoiding the time and expense of returning one or more times to Spain in order to deal with the conveyance.